INSPIRED BY ZOO LIONS

 In April 2017 with the help of a small team of trustees we founded the 'Safina Lion Conservation Fund' - The next phase of the Safina story where we aim to spread awareness for lion conservation and education but also to take part and raise funds to carry out and sponsor lion conservation work ourselves.
 All of our trustees have a connection to Safina in some manner.
 Having either regularly visited or worked at the zoo, or visited the zoo to support lion conservation events."

-Nearly four years on in 2021 we have now increased our support to donating over £10,700 to three conservation partners working in Kenya and Tanzania, our conservation legacy is growing.
+Nearly seven years on in 2024 we have now increased our support to donating over £23,000 to four conservation partners working in Kenya and Tanzania, our conservation legacy is growing.
 We have and always will be inspired by zoo lions and will always ensure that this stays a key aspect in our work.
 Through our Ambassadors For The Wild project we work directly with zoos to use their lions to inspire their guests to take an interest in conservation work.
 Safina and her family remain very much integral to our story but we are also proud to have ties with other lions throughout the country.
 One of which is Mojo to the right, who will always have a special place in our conservation work and will always remain an inspiration to many of our trustees and supporters who knew him.